OidaTiftla/EEC-Scripts/README.md

 ## Acknowledgments

-* Thank you to Peng Xu and his basis work for the [zippey](https://bitbucket.org/sippey/zippey/src/master/) projekt.
+* Thank you to Peng Xu and his basis work for the [zippey](https://bitbucket.org/sippey/zippey/src/master/) project.
-* Also thank you to vslavik and his work for the [diff-pdf](https://vslavik.github.io/diff-pdf/) projekt.
+* Also thank you to vslavik and his work for the [diff-pdf](https://vslavik.github.io/diff-pdf/) project.